embedcapteam4/beautiful-jekyll/proposal.md

 ---

 ### Problem Space
 Most people spend time in front of a mirror each day.
 It is a convenient time and place to absorb information and plan your day.
 Most of this information is obtained from your phone.
 However, your hands will be most likey be occupied if you're standing in front of a mirror getting ready.
-Having to constantly pause your routine to look down at your phone for the news, weather, and intinerary slow you down.
+Having to constantly pause your routine to look down at your phone for the news, weather, and intinerary can slow you down.

 ### Examples
 * Scenario 1: You're getting ready and waxing your hair.
 You have a list full of errands to run for the day, and try to go to the notes in your phone.
 However, with both your hands coverd in wax, you have no choice but to wait until after you're done to begin reviewing the long list of tasks you have set out for the day.